Oklahoma City Slickers: Oklahoma City Slickers (1982–83)

 In 1983, the Slickers faced changes and turmoil on and off of the field.
 The year began with Jim Walker being fired in January.
 The team also lost several key players during the offseason, with Wolfgang Rausch leaving to become a player-coach for the expansion Dallas Americans, who also snapped up three other starters from the ‘82 squad (including leading scorer Jeff Bourne).
 Then, just as the season was getting underway, news emerged that majority owner Ralph Penn had been stripped of many assets, including his shares in the team, due to a variety of legal and financial troubles.
 The shares were placed into court-appointed receivership and then sold at auction.
 The players and coaches who remained had to endure missed paychecks and uncertainty about whether the club would last through the season, and the team started 0–8.
 Local businessman David Fraser provided cash to help the club meet its financial obligations and assumed control of Penn's shares, and Walker returned to the front office to help stabilize the floundering franchise.
 Their efforts allowed the players and coaches to focus on soccer, and the team began to find ways to win some games; however, they still finished the season with a league worst 7–17 record.

 When Fraser returned his shares to the minority owners in November, citing unsustainable out of pocket spending and an overwhelming level of debt that the club was still carrying, it appeared that Oklahoma City's first experience with professional soccer was coming to an end.
-But when the remaining American Soccer League owners held their annual meetings in January 1984, the owners of the Jacksonville Tea Men and Dallas Americans decided to break from the slowly dying ASL and worked over the weekend to form a new league they would name the United Soccer League.
+But when the remaining American Soccer League owners held their annual meetings in January 1984, the owners of the Jacksonville Tea Men and Dallas Americans decided to break from the slowly dying ASL and form a new league they would name the United Soccer League.
 Fraser saw in the USL a chance to try his hand at team ownership again without the red ink he had inherited in taking over the Slickers.
 He revived much of the Slickers' operation in order to found a new franchise, the Oklahoma City Stampede.